Connecting a Director and Studio for Remote VO Sessions

 Connecting Your VO Studio To The World

-Technically, a “Phone Patch” is a hard-wired, landline connection that feeds into your audio chain.
-This requires a hardware device which accepts (1) a plug from a phone line (remember those?) and (2) a cable (maybe two) from an audio device (your mixer or interface) so that the audio flows back and forth.
-Obviously, you can’t connect your XLR or 1/4″ audio cable with the small square connector on a physical phone, so these hardware devices act as a signal translator.
+You’ll still occasionally hear someone ask for a “phone patch.”
+This was a term that referred to a hard-wired, landline connection that fed into your audio chain.
+That required a hardware device which accepted (1) a plug from a phone line (remember those?) and (2) a cable (maybe two) from an audio device (your mixer or interface) so that the audio flowed back and forth.
+Obviously, you can’t connect your XLR or 1/4″ audio cable with the small square connector on a physical phone, so these hardware devices acted as a signal translator.
+These days, phone patch hardware is more of a curious museum piece.

 As with all client communications – ask!
 Often you can offer a connection option they didn’t know existed.
 This better separates you as a VO talent who knows their stuff.